Welcome to the Tyndale Libraries' Distance & Online Education

 To request library material, use our Distance Education Request Form.

-Please note: you will not be eligible for the distance education library services if you reside outside of North America or are taking a weekly in-class course at Tyndale.
+Please note: you will not be eligible for the distance education library services if you reside outside of Canada and the U.S.A.

-For more questions, please contact the Public Services Librarian at firstname.lastname@example.org.
+For more questions, please contact the library staff at firstname.lastname@example.org.

 J. William Horsey Library - ATLA Reciprocal Borrowing Policy